tabarra/txAdmin/docs/dev_notes.md

 - [ ][2h] fine tune `panel/vite.config.ts`

 Quickies
-- [ ] mudar todos os cfx.response.redirect das rotas de dashboard, setup, deployer e talvez mais alguma que faça redirect quando o sv não está configurado
-- [ ] ver se da pra melhorar o visual da setup e deployer, o upelo menos deixar mais largo
+- [x] fix all legacy cfx.response.redirect (dashboard, setup, deployer, maybe more)
-- [ ] move the socket.io stuff from mainshell to a dedicated component child of mainshell
+- [x] move the socket.io stuff from mainshell to a dedicated component child of mainshell
+- [x] disable testing page in prod build
+- [x] check if strict mode is indeed disabled in prod build
-- [ ] fix the console bg on light mode
+- [ ] fix the console bg on light mode + command input
 - [ ] commit the fixes for the player ids and god mode issues
 - [ ] fix the tsc build
-- [ ] disable testing page in prod build
-- [ ] check if strict mode is indeed disabled in prod build
 > BETA RELEASE

 - [ ] do i need to add a input type hidden with the username in the add master and account modal so vaults can save it both?